skay2k/ejblookup/README.md

 ejblookup
 =========

-The goal of this POC is to show out portabiliy different aspects of JEE6 on different JEE6 application servers.
+The goal of this POC is to show out JEE6 code portability.
+The different aspects tested on different JEE6 application servers.

 Sample code is minimalistic in order to avoid confusion.

-* lookup between 2 wars
+* EJB lookup between 2 wars

 ejblookup-ui.war  =>  ejblookup-engine.war

-The ejblookup-ui/index.jsp is calling an EjbRemote on the ejblookup-engine.war.
+The ejblookup-ui/index.jsp is calling an Ejb running on the ejblookup-engine.war.

-JNDI Lookup name and retrieved Remote interface should be OK.
+JNDI Lookup name should be transparent on the different AS.

 * Security